 The appearance of the magenta scattered point was improved between the middle and right views of the model by pressing the "G" hot key twice to increase sphere drawing quality.
 When there are many spheres, this degree of quality could significantly increase drawing time for the display, so it is not the default.
 The sphere drawing quality can also be controlled in the "Points" panel, which allows one to change the global quality setting (just as with the "G" and "Shift+G" hot keys) as well as set a quality for individual objects.

 When the Model View window is opened from 3dmod, it is possible to display the image data in 3D in this window in two different ways.
 One way is to draw one or more planes of the image along with the model.
 Use the Edit-Image menu entry to open a dialog to control many aspects of this image projection.
 Multiple planes are drawn with enough transparency so that you can see through to the rearmost image plane; you can add more transparency to see the model through the images as well.
 The following pictures show an example of this display.

 The other way to display image data is to draw a surface called an isosurface at a particular threshold level.
 The middle image below shows an isosurface rendering of the two basal bodies whose cross-section appear in the Zap window on the left.

 Select Isosurface from either the Image menu of the Info window or the Edit menu of the Model View window (or use the Shift+U hot key) to start the isosurface display and open the dialog to control it.
-The isosurface display is most useful when looking at macromolecular structures in averaged subvolumes from tomograms, but may also be useful for examining tomograms directly, particularly if the data are binned and small unconnected fragments are deleted from the display.
+The isosurface display is most useful when looking at macromolecular structures in averaged subvolumes from tomograms, but may also be useful for examining tomograms directly, particularly if the data are binned and/or filtered and small unconnected fragments are deleted from the display.
 The threshold can be adjusted to isolate features of interest, and the other sliders in the dialog can be used to select the position and the size of the volume being rendered.